tkarna/hpclauncher/README.md

     ~/.hpclauncher/local_cluster.yaml

-For example cluster parameter files see [examples/cluster_config](https://bitbucket.org/tkarna/batchscriplib/src/HEAD/examples/cluster_config/?at=master).
+For example cluster parameter files see [examples/cluster_config](https://github.com/tkarna/hpclauncher/src/HEAD/examples/cluster_config/?at=master).
-Cluster configure file can also be overriden with `BATCHSCRIPTLIB_CLUSTER` environment variable.
+Cluster configure file can also be overriden with `HPCLAUNCHERCLUSTER` environment variable.

 You can now submit jobs from yaml files with

     submitYAMLJob.py myjob.yaml

-For example job files see [examples/job_config](https://bitbucket.org/tkarna/batchscriplib/src/HEAD/examples/job_config/?at=master).
+For example job files see [examples/job_config](https://github.com/tkarna/hpclauncher/src/HEAD/examples/job_config/?at=master).

 For testing purposes, adding `-t` will only print the submission script without submitting it.